Create Greater Space Through Clever Design

 Use clever glazing solutions

-The variety and advances in glazing technology mean that there are probably a number of glazing applications that will open up the light and space in your home with minimum alteration to the overall structure of your home.
+The variety and advances in glazing technology mean that numerous glazing applications can open up the light and space in your home with minimal alteration to the overall structure.
+Create greater space.

 Internal glazing can also be used to replace solid doors and walls where appropriate, especially if you are looking to move to a more open-plan design of your interior, but still, need the convenience of being able to shut off rooms depending on who is using them at the time.